jxnl/blog/docs/hiring.md

 - [Pydantic](http://pydantic.dev/): Pydantic provides data validation and settings management using Python type annotations, enforcing type hints at runtime with user-friendly error handling.
 - [Weights & Biases](https://wandb.ai/): Wandb provides a platform for tracking machine learning experiments, offering tools for visualization, comparison, and collaboration in ML projects.

-If you have further questions about my past work or what I can do for your project and team, get in touch via email. :)
+If you have further questions about my past work or what I can do for your project and team, get in touch via [email](mailto:jason+hire@jxnl.co)